antk99/KNN-and-Decision-Tree/README.md

 The goal of this project is to have you compare different features and models.

 Split each dataset into training and test sets.
 Use test set to estimate performance in all of the experiments after training the model with training set.
-Evaluate the performance using accuracy.You are welcome to perform any experiments and analyses you see fit (e.g., to compare different features),but at a minimum you must complete the following experiments in the order stated below:
+Evaluate the performance using accuracy.
+You are welcome to perform any experiments and analyses you see fit (e.g., to compare different features), but at a minimum you must complete the following experiments in the order stated below:

 1. Compare the accuracy of KNN and Decision Tree algorithm on the two datasets.
 2. Test different K values and see how it affects the training data accuracy and test data accuracy.
-3. Similarly, check how maximum tree depth can affect the performance of of Decision Tree on the provided datasets.
+3. Similarly, check how maximum tree depth can affect the performance of Decision Tree on the provided datasets.
 Describe your findings.
 4. Try out different distance/cost functions for both models.
 Describe your findings.
 5. Present a plot of the decision boundary for each model.
 Describe the key features in short.